zava810/github_zava810_ztr/README.md

 ## usage

-install the extension and you'll see indic-en icon on your browser toolbar. click on it and simply click "transliterate".
+install the extension and you'll see ztr icon on your browser toolbar. click on it and simply click "transliterate".

 ### features